What’s in a name? London place names decoded

 Fleet Street

 This is one of the few surviving Roman roads in London.
-It’s more commonly associated with the news and print industries that thrived there from the 16th century to late 1980s and is named after the River Fleet, which ran through the city in Roman times.
-Its name comes from the Anglo-Saxon word flēot, meaning estuary or tidal inlet.
-In Roman times, the river formed a confluence with the Thames, and when Emperor Claudius invaded in Ad 43, he built the first London Bridge at this very intersection.
+It’s more commonly associated with the news and print industries that thrived here from the 16th century to late 1980s and is named after the River Fleet, which ran through the city in Roman times.
+The name Fleet comes from the Anglo-Saxon word flēot, meaning estuary or tidal inlet.
+In Roman times, the river formed a confluence with the Thames, and when Emperor Claudius invaded in AD 43, he built the first London Bridge at this very point.
 The London we know today grew from a settlement around this Fleet-Thames confluence.
-You can’t find the River Fleet today because it is now a subterranean river.
+The River Fleet is now an underground river.